yan-xinyi/SSB_KPE/README.md

 <b>Table 2.
 Number of samples and author's keyphrases of training and test sets in different corpora.</b>
 <img src="https://yan-xinyi.github.io/figures/SSB_KPE_2.png" width="750px" alt="Table 2.
 Number of samples and author's keyphrases of training and test sets in different corpora.">
 </div>

+## Requirements
+System environment is set up according to the following configuration:
+- Python==3.7
+- Torch==1.8.0
+- torchvision==0.9.0
+- Sklearn==0.0
+- Numpy 1.25.1+mkl
+- nltk==3.6.2
+- Tqdm==4.56.0

+## Quick Start
+### Implementation Steps for Bi-LSTM-based AKE
+1. <b>Processing:</b> Run the processing.py file to process the data into json format:
+    `python processing.py`

+   The data is preprocessed to the format like: {['word','Value_et1',... ,'Value_et17','Value_eeg1',... ,'Value_eeg8','tag']}

+2. <b>Configuration:</b> Configure hyperparameters in the `config.py` file.
+There are roughly the following parameters to set:
+    - `modeltype`: select which model to use for training and testing.
+    - `train_path`,`test_path`,`vocab_path`,`save_path`: path of train data, test data, vocab data and results.
+    - `fs_name`, `fs_num`: Name and number of cognitive traits.
+    - `run_times`: Number of repetitions of training and testing.
+    - `epochs`: refers to the number of times the entire training dataset is passed through the model during the training process.
+    - `lr`: learning rate.
+    - `vocab_size`: the size of vocabulary.
+37347 for Election-Trec Dataset, 85535 for General-Twitter.
+    - `embed_dim`,`hidden_dim`: dim of embedding layer and hidden layer.
+    - `batch_size`: refers to the number of examples (or samples) that are processed together in a single forward/backward pass during the training or inference process of a machine learning model.
+    - `max_length`: is a parameter that specifies the maximum length (number of tokens) allowed for a sequence of text input.
+It is often used in natural language processing tasks, such as text generation or text classification.
+3. <b>Modeling:</b> Modifying combinations of additive cognitive features in the model.

+   For example, the code below means add all 25 features into the model:

+         `input = torch.cat([input, inputs['et'], inputs['eeg']], dim=-1)`
+5. <b>Training and testing:</b> based on your system, open the terminal in the root directory 'AKE' and type this command:
+    `python main.py`

 ## Citation
 Please cite the following paper if you use this code and dataset in your work.